Claude Code settings.json Not Loading After Edit

 1. JSON syntax error invalidates the whole file

-A trailing comma, an unquoted key, or a smart quote will make the entire settings file fail to parse.
-Claude Code falls back to defaults silently in many versions.
+A trailing comma, an unquoted key, a // comment, or a smart quote makes the entire settings file fail to parse, and Claude Code falls back to defaults. /doctor now surfaces this, but jq gives you the line.

-How to judge: Run jq . ~/.claude/settings.json.
-If it errors, your file is invalid.
+How to judge: run jq . ~/.claude/settings.json.
+If it errors, the file is invalid.
+JSON has no comments — a stray // or # is a common culprit.

 2. You edited the wrong scope

-There are at least three locations: ~/.claude/settings.json (user global), <project>/.claude/settings.json (shared, committed), and <project>/.claude/settings.local.json (local, gitignored).
-A user-global hook will be overridden by a project hook with the same key.
+There are three file-based scopes plus managed settings: ~/.claude/settings.json (user), <project>/.claude/settings.json (project, committed), and <project>/.claude/settings.local.json (local, gitignored).
+A user-level scalar value is overridden by a project-level one with the same key.

-3. Settings key was renamed in a recent version
+3. Settings key was renamed or never existed

 5. File permissions block Claude Code from reading the file

-If you edited as root or via a script, the file may now be 600 root-owned.
-The user-launched Claude Code process cannot read it.
+If you edited as root or via a script, the file may now be 600 root-owned, and the user-launched Claude Code process cannot read it.

 Before you start

-• Make sure jq is installed; you will use it for validation.
+• Make sure jq is installed; you will use it to validate.

 Information to collect